March 12th - April 23rdMore details +

 Internet access, a YouTube, Vimeo, or Youku account and personal and project profile pages on hackaday.io are required to participate.
 Employees and contractors of Sponsor and the family members of, and any persons domiciled with, any such employees and contractors, are not eligible to win.
 The term “family members” includes spouses, parents, grandparents, siblings, children, grandchildren and in-laws, regardless of where they live.

-Put simply, you need an idea, and image, and documentation.
-To start you simply talk about a technology problem facing people today and your idea of what a solution might be.
-Yes, you can enter the first challenge with just an idea and be eligible to be selected to move to the final round.
-This is what Challenge 1 is all about.
+Put simply, you need an idea, an image, and documentation.
+To start, talk about a technology problem facing people today and your idea of what a solution might be.
+Yes, you can enter the first challenge with just an idea (and be eligible for judging to move on to the final round).
+This is what the Open Hardware Design Challenge is all about.